60dimension/IELTS-Vocabularies/Vocabulary02.md

 Richard was coming up the pathway.

-In a severe gale the ship split in two.
+In a severe gale, the ship split in two.

 Two pint-sized kids emerged from a doorway.